DrozmotiX/ioBroker.sourceanalytix/README.md

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/iobroker-community-adapters/ioBroker.sourceanalytix.svg?columns=all)](https://waffle.io/iobroker-community-adapters/ioBroker.sourceanalytix)
 ## Warning, this adapter needs node 8 or higher !!!

+#  Warning : adapter is in rebuilding phase, do not install from git only from admin by using latest repository (verion 0.2.26)

 ioBroker SourceAnalytix allows you to keep track & trace of consumption, cost and meter values for your devices.
 You need data as input (total amount of Wh, l/h or m3 used) from your devices and this adapter will :